Azure/azure-sdk-for-python/sdk/ml/azure-ai-ml/documentation_guidelines.md

 ##### Relevance

 - If you deprecate an object, make sure it’s documented in the reference docs.

-- If you change how an object should be used, ensure that all code snippets in the [samples directory](./samples/) are updated accordingly
+- If you change how an object should be used, ensure that all code snippets in the [samples directory](./samples/) are updated accordingly.